grahamking/perf-ninja-rs/labs/core_bound/dep_chains_1/README.md

-Under Clang 14 this is memory bound, not core bound.
-The Rust version matches the C++ version that way.
-It's possible this won't teach you what the lab intends.
-Reduce / remove the dependency chains anyway, and see if the benchmark shows a performance improvement.
+Be aware that this reports as memory bound, not core bound (so does the C++ version).
+Reduce / remove the dependency chain anyway and the benchmark should show a performance improvement.
+The C++ version does.